 All kids age 06 months and older should get a COVID-19 vaccine.
-Kids age 5 years and up are eligible for a Pfizer booster 5 months or more after their initial series of the Pfizer vaccine or since their last booster dose.
+Kids age 5 years and up are eligible for a Pfizer booster 2 months or more after their initial series of the Pfizer vaccine or since their last booster dose.
 If your child isn’t vaccinated yet, talk with their Mercy doctor about getting it done as soon as possible.
 Patients under 18 must have a parent or guardian present for the vaccination.

 Yes.
 COVID-19 vaccination provides kids with safe and effective protection against the virus.
 COVID-19 vaccines have been used under the most intensive safety monitoring in U.S. history.
 The Pfizer-BioNTech COVID-19 vaccine is now available at Mercy to kids ages 06 months and older.

 Yes.
 Your child can get a COVID-19 vaccine and other vaccines during the same visit.
 The body’s immune response and possible side effects are generally the same when the COVID-19 vaccine is given alone or with other vaccines.
 Talk with your health care provider to learn more.

 CDC guidelines say kids who are vaccinated don’t need to quarantine if exposed to COVID-19, as long as they stay symptom-free.

 COVID-19 is a respiratory virus that usually causes mild symptoms in kids.
 However, emergencies can occur.
 Seek care immediately if your child develops the following symptoms:

 For most kids, the symptoms of COVID-19 are similar to other respiratory illnesses.
 Here are the common signs and ways parents can help: